Cancer Data Inquiries

 - Providing opportunities for Oregonians diagnosed with cancer to participate in scientific research projects aimed at improving the quality of cancer treatment, and

 - Monitoring overall rates and trends in cancer in the population in order to target and evaluate public health actions that can help all Oregonians.

 When monitoring cancer in the population, we focus on known causes of common cancers and established risk factors (e.g. smoking and lung cancer; colon cancer screening and early detection of colon cancer).

 Occasionally, the Public Health Division is asked to investigate concerns that an area may have higher than expected numbers of people with a particular cancer.
-Cancer case analysis by itself is unable to determine why cancer may be higher in an area or the reasons why specific cancer cases occur.
+Analyzing cancer incidence in itself is not helpful in determining why cancer may be higher in a particular area or why specific cancer cases occur.
 Once there is a determination that there is a higher than expected rate of cancer, it is important to consider all of the potential causes.
-If the cancer is common (for example, lung, prostate, and female breast cancers are among the most frequently occurring cancers), there may be several reasons for a higher rate, and an assessment would likely be of little value.
+If the cancer is common (for example, lung, prostate, and female breast cancers are among the most frequently occurring cancers), there may be several reasons for a higher rate, and a statistical analysis of the cancer incidence in the area of concern would likely be of little value.
 However, if the cancer is rare, an environmental health assessment may be able to uncover a contaminant that is contributing to the cancer cases.

 For the reasons stated above, an investigation of cancer concerns must meet the following conditions before a formal investigation is started:

 - An environmental contaminant has not been identified as a cause of cancer.